11 Jun Ask Dr. Wolloch: Do I need to protect myself?

 The top four infections are chlamydia, gonorrhea, trichomoniasis (or “trich”) and syphilis.

 STIs are transmitted through unprotected vaginal, anal, and oral sex.
 Some can be passed from mother to child during pregnancy or childbirth — notably chlamydia, gonorrhea, and syphilis.
 Syphilis can also be transmitted by coming into contact with infected blood.
+This means that people that tend to engage in these sorts of activities are more likely to contract a sexually transmitted disease, say, for instance, adult performers that you see if you were to watch TubeV Sex movies or something similar, can be at more of a risk if they are not properly protected.

 Besides sometimes causing very uncomfortable symptoms in SOME afflicted, if left untreated, these infections can have serious consequences — such as infertility in men and women, stillbirths, ectopic pregnancy and an increased risk of HIV.
-Some people are actually symptomless, and have these infections that are then passed on with intimate contact unknowingly, to their Partners.
+Some people are actually symptomless and have these infections that are then passed on with intimate contact unknowingly, to their Partners.
 Recently, this situation has been called a “Hidden epidemic, a silent epidemic, a dangerous epidemic, that is persistent globally.”

 While most of these infections can be treated with antibiotics, there have been more cases of a drug – resistant “Super Gonorrhea ” that has caused concerns lately.
 Specialist Doctors and Medical Scientists are working hard on solid solutions.